HannachiHassen/Katalon-Platform-WebUITesting/README.md

 - schedule executions in cloud environments

-- and evaluate whether the application under test is ready to be released
+- evaluate whether the application under test is ready to be released